BonBon-exchange/.github/doc/long.md

 Data are deleted from our databases after each successful trade.

 Data on BonBon Exchange is new.
 You cannot resell data on BonBon Exchange.
+You should not speculate on data value.

 ### Pricing